CodeTools-io/blueprints-cli/README.md

 The tool searches for the blueprint in the current and parent directories up to the home directory.
 It uses the first blueprint it finds unless directed to use a global blueprint.

+### Template Data

+Template data, passed as key-value pairs during the `generate` command, customizes the content of the generated files by replacing specific placeholders in the blueprint files.

+### Metadata

+Metadata, derived from the blueprint instance name, automatically formats these placeholders to adhere to various naming conventions, ensuring consistency across the generated files.

 ### Blueprint Structure

 ```